 - To contribute to the development of new theories of change

 The parameters of our research during this period will be the Athabasca watershed, from the glacier to river, to the delta and to the Arctic.
 This approach allows for interjurisdictional possibilities and takes into account overlapping geographical and civic boundaries in examining the processes and effects of change.
-Makere Stewart-Harawira is the Principle Investigator on this project.
+Makere Stewart-Harawira is the Principal Investigator on this project.